akhilnalliboina/privacy-policy/etsy-competitor-researcher/index.md

 ### Permissions justification

-- **activeTab:** extraction runs only when the user clicks Capture, granting temporary access to the current Etsy tab.
 - **tabs:** determines whether the active tab is a supported Etsy page before extracting.
 - **storage:** saves captured listings and preferences locally via chrome.storage.local (never synced).
 - **downloads:** writes the CSV/JSON export file the user requests.